boxbeam/Crunch/README.md

 # Crunch
-A library for compiling and evaluating mathematical expressions with variables
+The fastest Java library for compiling and evaluating mathematical expressions with variables

 # Installation for Development